INFORMATION REQUIRED IN PROXY STATEMENT

 We conclude our report with the acknowledgement that no member of the Compensation Committee is a current officer or employee of the Company or any of its subsidiaries.

-The graph below shows a comparison of cumulative total stockholder returns from the date of our IPO through 2001 for our common stock, the Nasdaq Stock Market (U.S. Companies) Index (Nasdaq-US), and the Nasdaq Pharmaceuticals Index (Nasdaq-PH).
+The graph below shows a comparison of cumulative total stockholder returns during the period beginning on July 27, 2000, the commencement date of the IPO, and ending on December 31, 2000, for our common stock, the Nasdaq Stock Market (U.S. Companies) Index (Nasdaq-US), and the Nasdaq Pharmaceuticals Index (Nasdaq-PH).
 The graph assumes that $100 was invested in the Companys Common Stock and in each index on July 27, 2000, and that all dividends were reinvested.
 No cash dividends have been declared or paid on the Companys common stock.

 The stockholder return shown on the graph below is not necessarily indicative of future performance, and the Company will not make or endorse any predictions as to future stockholder returns.